Saroja1129/linux/README.md

 cpuid -l 0X4ffffffc -s exit_number
 cpuid -l 0X4ffffffd -s exit_number

---The code is in assignment-3 folder.
+The code is in assignment-3 folder.

 <br/>
-## Questions
+# Questions
 3. Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?
 I noticed that the frequency began to increase.
 And there was a direct difference in the increase in frequency of the number of exits before and after booting the nested VM.
 The full VM boot entailed around ~6900000.